OlivierLD/raspberry-coffee/Algebra/README.md

 ---

 This module was inspired by reading [Math for Programmers](https://www.manning.com/books/math-for-programmers) by Paul Orland.
-Many examples are written in Python, in standalone, or through Jupyter Notebooks.
+Many examples in this book are written in Python, in standalone, or through Jupyter Notebooks.
 The goal here is to provide a Java equivalent to Python's graphical utilities.
-In standalone (using Swing), or through Jupyter Notebooks as well (requires at least Java 9, that introduced JShell).
+In standalone (using Swing), or through Jupyter Notebooks as well (requires at least Java 9, that introduced JShell, and thus making Java available in Jupyter Notebooks).

 ---